prackels/prackels/README.md

-<h2 align="left">Hi 👋!
-My Name is Mohamed and I'm a Backend Developer From Egypt</h2>
+<h2 align="left">Hello 👋!
+My Name is Mohamed Soliman and I'm a Backend Developer From Egypt</h2>

 ###